zedlopez/ifm/Examples/TheNightBefore.md

 Location: Assemblies and body parts
 RecipeLocation: The Human Body
 Index: Disambiguating body parts
-Description: Instructing Inform to prefer different interpretations of EXAMINE NOSE, depending on whether the player is alone, in company, or with Rudolph the Red-nosed Reindeer.
+Description: Instructing Inform to prefer different interpretations of ``examine nose``, depending on whether the player is alone, in company, or with Rudolph the Red-nosed Reindeer.
 For: Z-Machine